 Lawrence Gowan admired Alex Lifeson’s six-string generosity on Lost Brotherhood

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 22, 1990 By Steve Newton Lawrence Gowan has one heck of an ear when it comes to creating melodies.
-His forte is coming up with infectious, hummable little lines like the ones that snake through his 1985 hit “Criminal Mind” and his recent single, “All the Lovers in … Continue reading Lawrence Gowan admired Alex Lifeson’s six-string generosity on Lost Brotherhood
+His forte is coming up with infectious, hummable little lines like the ones that snake through his 1985 hit “Criminal Mind” and his recent single, “All the Lovers in the World”.
+From … Continue reading Lawrence Gowan admired Alex Lifeson’s six-string generosity on Lost Brotherhood

 Life’s highway carries Tom Cochrane back to Red Rider

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, APRIL 3, 2003 Tom Cochrane had his biggest hit, “Life Is a Highway”, two years after splitting up with long-time guitarist Kenny Greer and abandoning the Red Rider name.
+ORIGINALLY PUBLISHED ON APRIL 3, 2003 By Steve Newton Tom Cochrane had his biggest hit, “Life Is a Highway”, two years after splitting up with long-time guitarist Kenny Greer and abandoning the Red Rider name.
 But fans who’ve followed the Ontario singer-songwriter’s storied career know that his time with Red Rider, from 1979 to ’89, … Continue reading Life’s highway carries Tom Cochrane back to Red Rider

 Tom Cochrane gets his Canuck on at the Commodore in Vancouver on the Ragged Ass Road tour